-An oft cited case is that of a teen in South Carolina with no previous heart condition but who died after drinking a sports drink, large soft drink and a latte within a two hour span.
+An oft-cited case is that of a teen in South Carolina with no previous heart condition but who died after drinking a sports drink, a large soft drink and a latte within a two hour span.

-In Canada where caffeine amounts in energy drinks are regulated, an energy drink generally has about twice as much caffeine as an equivalent sized as a cola soft drink and approximately the same caffeine as an equivalent-sized cup of instant coffee.
+In Canada where caffeine amounts in energy drinks are regulated, an energy drink generally has about twice as much caffeine as an equivalent-sized cola soft drink and approximately the same caffeine as an equivalent-sized cup of instant coffee.

 The CPS also said that caffeine levels in sports drinks in other countries may vary greatly from Canadian levels noting that, “some energy drinks in the USA containing as much as 344 mg of caffeine per 473-mL can , or more than seven times the amount of caffeine found in the same quantity of Coca-Cola .
 It is important for paediatricians to be aware that regulations differ in neighbouring countries and that teenagers can purchase highly concentrated beverages outside of Canada”.